 There are so many great deals to be had online when shopping for gluten-free, organic and non-GMO groceries.
 Let me share two online places I like to shop:

-Thrive Market – This is a huge marketplace of gluten-free goods available at a discount (it’s like an online Costco because you pay an annual membership fee; however, unlike Costco, you don’t have to buy in bulk to benefit from the savings).
-Thrive says you can get up to 50% off the retail price of your normal healthy groceries.
+Thrive Market – This is a huge marketplace of gluten-free products available at a discount (it’s like an online Costco because you pay an annual membership fee; however, unlike Costco, you don’t have to buy in bulk to benefit from the savings).
+Thrive says you can get up to 50 percent off the retail price of your normal healthy groceries.
 You can join Thrive by clicking on this link or read more about it here.
 It’s definitely worth the annual membership fee if you ask me.

-#7.
-Buy Bulk
+#8.
+Buy in Bulk

 At Costco, for example, you can buy a large bag of almond flour for less than $20.
-If you store the flour in your fridge or freezer, it’ll last you for many months.
-That same bag of almond flour can cost you a lot more (and you’ll get a lot less) if you buy it in the grocery store.
+If you store the flour in your fridge or freezer, it’ll last you for many months, even a year!
+That same bag of almond flour can cost you a lot more (and you’ll get a lot less) if you buy it at the grocery store.

-#8.
+#9.
 Frozen Produce Is Your Friend

 Produce can quickly spoil and add to your wasted grocery spend.
 A good way to make sure your produce lasts for a long time (and is way cheaper too) is to buy it frozen.
 Frozen produce is typically flash frozen at the peak of freshness and ripeness, giving you the best nutrients possible.

-#9.
+#10.
 Eat In-Season

 When you buy fresh fruit that is in-season in your area (and is plentiful in supply), you’ll get the best bang for your buck (and you’ll feel great too by the way – remember the benefits of a mostly plant-based diet).
 Remember, the more supply of a product, the better the price (especially when the product is perishable, like fruits and vegetables!).
 On the other hand, a piece of fruit that is not in-season and is shipped to Omaha from Peru is going to cost more.

 A good way to tell what’s in-season is to notice which produce is on sale and plentiful in your grocery store each week.
 Many grocery stores will have specials on produce they have a lot of (hint, the reason they have a lot of it is because it’s in-season!) and they even strategically place in-season fruits and vegetables at the front of the store to draw your eyes to it immediately.

 Remember, eat in-season and you’ll not only save money, but you’ll also boost your health and save on doctor visits.
-It’s a win-win if you ask me!

-#11.
-Get a Little Perspective Please
+Bonus #11.
+A Little Perspective Please

 In my house, we place high value on healthy eating, so shopping for products with quality ingredients is our financial priority… any money leftover can be spent on those new shoes I didn’t really need but I wanted anyway.
 I am human, after all.

 So Can You Eat Gluten-Free on a Budget?